-Accounts Receivable (AR) represents the credit sales of a business, which have not yet fully been paid by its customers.
-Companies allow their clients to pay at a reasonable, extended period of time, provided that the terms are agreed upon.
-For certain transactions, a customer may receive a discount for paying the receivable back to the company early.
+Accounts Receivable (AR) represents the credit sales of a business, which have not yet been collected from its customers.
+Companies allow their clients to pay for goods and services over a reasonable extended period of time, provided that the terms have been agreed upon.
+For certain transactions, a customer may receive a small discount for paying the amount due to the company early.

-The average AR days assumption is an important part of forecasting changes in non-cash working capital in financial modeling.
+The average AR days measure is an important part of forecasting changes in non-cash working capital in financial modeling.

 Some businesses allow selling on credit to make the payment process easier.
 Take, for example, a phone provider.
-This provider may find it hard to collect payment perpetually every time someone makes a call.
-Instead, the provider will bill periodically at the end of the month for the total amount of service used by the customer.
-Until this monthly invoice has been paid, the amount will be recorded in account receivable.
+The provider may find it hard to collect payment perpetually every time someone makes a call.
+Instead, it will bill periodically at the end of the month for the total amount of service used by the customer.
+Until the monthly invoice has been paid, the amount will be recorded in accounts receivable.

 There are several risks associated with carrying a large AR balance, including:

-- Cash flow deficiencies – a business needs cash flow for its operations.
+- Cash flow deficiencies – A business needs cash flow for its operations.
 Selling on credit may boost revenue and income, but it offers no actual cash inflow.
-In the short-term this is acceptable, but in the long run can cause the company to run short on cash and have to take on other liabilities to fund operations.
+In the short term, it is acceptable, but in the long term, it can cause the company to run short on cash and have to take on other liabilities to fund operations.